Soccer Saturday Super 6 quiz: Test your knowledge before playing for the chance to win £2m

 By Billy Lumsden

-With Super 6 hosting its biggest ever jackpot at £2m why not test your knowledge on the Sky Bet EFL ahead of Saturday's round?
+With Super 6 hosting its biggest ever jackpot at £2m why not test your knowledge on the Premier League and the Sky Bet EFL ahead of Saturday's round...

-The first Sky Bet Championship round takes place on Saturday, and you can get involved by playing Soccer Saturday Super 6.
+The Premier League kicks off on Friday, but four fixtures feature in Super 6 on Saturday, and you can get involved by playing the free-to-play game.

+All you have to do is predict the six correct scorelines in order to land the jackpot.

-Ahead of the first Super 6 round of the 2019/20 season, Sky Games have launched the Super 6 quiz, with one question on each of the six Sky Bet Championship fixtures.
-Play below and see if you can get full marks!
+Sky Games give you the Super 6 quiz, with one question on each of the four Premier League and two Sky Bet Championship fixtures.
+Test your knowledge and see if you can get full marks!